alicepaul/alicepaul.github.io/_pages/publications.md

 ## In Submission

-- **Alice Paul** and David Williamson.
-Easy Capacitated Facility Location Problems, with Connections to Lot-Sizing, 2019.
+- **Alice Paul** and David Williamson. *Easy Capacitated Facility Location Problems, with Connections to Lot-Sizing*, 2019.